pytest-dev/pyfakefs/docs/usage.rst

       assert r"C:\foo\bar" == os.path.join("C:\\", "foo", "bar")
       assert os.path.splitdrive(r"C:\foo\bar") == ("C:", r"\foo\bar")
       assert os.path.ismount("C:")

+.. note:: Only behavior not relying on OS-specific functionality is emulated on another system.
+  For example, if you use the Linux-specific functionality of extended attributes (``os.getxattr`` etc.) in your code, you have to test this under Linux.

 Set file as inaccessible under Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~